VERGE: Formal Refinement and Guidance Engine for Verifiable LLM Reasoning: Results

 \subsection{Efficiency and Convergence}

-Fig.~\ref{fig:correlation_cliff} (in Appendix) reveals a striking divergence in refinement dynamics. \forge achieves monotonic improvement across all six datasets (Kendall's $\tau = 1.0$, $p < 0.001$), with average convergence at iteration 6.2 ($\sigma = 1.3$).
+Fig.~\ref{fig:correlation_cliff} (in Appendix) reveals a striking divergence in refinement dynamics. \forge achieves monotonic improvement across all six datasets (Kendall's $\tau = 1.0$, $p < 0.001$), with average convergence at iteration 6.2 ($\sigma = 1.3$), beyond T=10 (Table~\ref{tab:extended_iteration}) , the gains in performance are negligible ($<0.3\%$ across all benchmarks), validating our convergence criterion $(\Delta{S} < \epsilon = 0.01)$.
 In contrast, probabilistic self-refinement exhibits what we term the \textbf{correlation cliff} phenomenon: performance systematically degrades in 85.2\% of trials ($\chi^2 = 26.7$, $p < 0.001$), characterized by a strong negative correlation between iteration and accuracy ($\tau = -0.84$ average, $p < 0.001$).
 This could be due to self-refinement (without formal verification) introducing hallucinations where the model "corrects" valid reasoning into invalid states.
 This convergence analysis provides the strongest statistical evidence for \forge's value: while final accuracy gains are modest (average +9.3 points), the observed consistent monotonic improvement has high practical value in production systems where reliability matters more than peak performance.